What are the responsibilities and job description for the Seasonal Maintenance Technician position at Battery Park Authority?

 Skills:

-- Ability to work well in a team but also be self-motivated when working independently
+- Ability to work in a team but also be self-motivated when working independently

 Physical Requirements:

-- Be willing and able to work outdoors in all types of weather
+- Must be able to work outdoors in all types of weather

 - Stand for long periods of time